Sing praises to the Lord, O you his faithful ones,

 Have a look at the Order of Service, scripture readings, hymn lyrics and announcements below – this electronic form includes hyperlinks for easy connection, but you can print the pages if you wish for reference as the hour unfolds, or even through the week.
 We invite you to join in worship, study and service as you are able.

 Organ preludes will begin around 10:25 a.m. and the service will commence at 10:30 a.m.
-(Daylight Saving Time begins on Sunday, so don’t forget to adjust your clock!)
-The link for this morning’s service is: https://youtube.com/live/W95EjJuxiaM?feature=share
+The link for this morning’s service is: https://youtube.com/live/T55ycjVVRes?feature=share

 Previous services can be found on the St. Andrew’s YouTube channel at: https://www.youtube.com/c/StAndrewsPresbyterianChurchKingston